-43.2 Pay for Performing the Duties of a Higher Classification
+43.7 Pay for Performing the Duties of a Higher Classification

 Employees who are temporarily assigned the full scope of duties and responsibilities for more than fifteen (15) calendar days of a higher-level classification will be notified in writing and will be advanced to a step of the range for the new class that is nearest to five percent (5.0%) higher than the amount of the pre-promotional step.
-The Employer may grant a higher salary increase as provided in Subsection 43.9 C. The increase will become effective on the first day the employee was performing the higher-level duties.
+The Employer may grant a higher salary increase as provided in Subsection 43.11 C. The increase will become effective on the first day the employee was performing the higher-level duties.

-43.3 Premiums
+43.8 Premiums - Communication Officer 1

-- A. Law enforcement employees assigned as FTO/PTO will be paid at a rate two (2) steps above their base rate of pay for the duration of their FTO/PTO assignment.
-FTO/PTO assignments cannot be considered the sole criterion for reallocation in accordance with Article 42.2, Position Review. - B. Certified instructors assigned to provide training, other than an FTO assignment, will receive an additional five percent (5%) of their base rate of pay for the hours spent providing training. - C. Law enforcement employees assigned as the Evidence Officer will be paid at a rate two (2) steps above their base rate of pay for the duration of their Evidence Officer assignment. - D. Employees may receive only one premium at a time.
+A. One (1) Communication Officer 1 employee who is assigned to provide training to new Communication Officer employees will be paid at a rate of two (2) steps above their base rate of pay for the duration of their training assignment for new employees.

+- B. One (1) Communication Officer 1 employee who is assigned as the Evidence Officer will be paid at a rate of two (2) steps above their base rate of pay for the duration of their Evidence Officer assignment. - C. Assignment to Section 43.8 A and Section 43.8 B cannot be consider the sole criteria for reallocation in accordance with Article 42.2, Position Review. - D. Employees may receive only one premium at a time.

-43.4 Establishing Salaries for New Employees and New Classifications
+43.9 Establishing Salaries for New Employees and New Classifications

-The Employer will assign newly hired employees to the appropriate range and step of the Salary Schedules as described in Appendix A and Appendix B.
+The Employer will assign newly hired employees to the appropriate range and step of the appropriate State Salary Schedules as described in Appendices A through H.